ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-instant-bloomberg-data.md

 4. On the **Add credentials for Bloomberg SFTP site** under step 1, click **Download public keys and IP address**.

 5. Save a copy of the Keys.txt file to your local computer.
-This file contains the following three items:
+This file contains the following three items that will be used to configure the Bloomberg SFTP site in Step 2:

-   - SSH public key
+   - SSH public key – This key will be used to configure Secure Shell (SSH) to enable a secure remote login when the connector connects to the Bloomberg SFTP site.

-   - PGP public key
+   - PGP public key – This key will be used to configure the encryption of data that's transferred from the Bloomberg SFTP site to Office 365.

-   - IP address: 40.124.28.216
+   - IP address – The Bloomberg SFTP site will be configured to accept a connection request only from this IP address, which is used by the Instant Bloomberg connector that you create in Step 3.

 6. Click **Cancel** to close the wizard.
-You'll come back to this wizard in Step 3 to create the connector.
+You come back to this wizard in Step 3 to create the connector.

 ## Step 2: Configure the Bloomberg SFTP site so Office 365 can connect to it

 The next step is to use the SSH and PGP public keys and the IP address that you obtained in Step 1 to configure SSH authentication and PGP encryption for the Bloomberg SFTP site.
-This will allow the Instant Bloomberg connector that you create in Step 3 to connect to the Bloomberg SFTP site and transfer Instant Bloomberg data to Office 365.
-Contact [Bloomberg customer support](https://service.bloomberg.com/portal/sessions/new?utm_source=bloomberg-menu&utm_medium=csc) if you need assitance setting this up.
+This allows the Instant Bloomberg connector that you create in Step 3 to connect to the Bloomberg SFTP site and transfer Instant Bloomberg data to Office 365.
+Contact [Bloomberg customer support](https://service.bloomberg.com/portal/sessions/new?utm_source=bloomberg-menu&utm_medium=csc) if you need assistance setting this up.

 1. Log in to the Bloomberg CCNS control panel using an account for your organization.